daniele3b/SafeWater/Assignment3/README.md

 The purpose of the third assignment is to replace a Wireless Sensor Network comprised of multiple node with a STM32L072CZ, a Nucleo board that has LoraWan module incorporated.
 The devices are available of [Iot-Lab](https://www.iot-lab.info/), a platform used for testing and evaluation of IOT solutions.
 In this assignment we'll replace the MQTT protocol and the wireless 802.15.4 technology with LoRaWAN and [TheThingsNetwork](https://www.thethingsnetwork.org/) to reach the AWS cloud infrastructure.

+LoRaWAN is a technology that allows to have a long range communication (around 45 km) with a low throughput but in this way it is possibile to have a lower power consumption with respect to other technologies as Bluetooth, Wifi, 4G and so on.

 In carrying out the third homework, particular attention was paid to the development of IoT Edge Analytics.

 ## Benefits & Limitations